silkyclouds/NoiseBuster/README.md

 ## Project

 This project was initiated by Raphael Vael.
 I welcome anyone interested in improving NoiseBuster to join the effort.
 Whether it's refining the vehicle detection model, optimizing the noise detection algorithms, or expanding functionality, your input is greatly valued!

+This project, NoiseBuster, created by Raphael Vael, is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.